How Threads is made and how it's doing, the Meta app that challenges Twitter - Breaking Latest News

 Why right now

-The resemblance to Twitter is evident, and it is equally clear why Threads has arrived just now, a few weeks before its expected launch date: disappointment with how Musk is managing his social network is growing, and the recent decision to limit to 600 tweets visible to standard users has been much criticized.
+The similarity with Twitter is evident, so much so that Musk threatens to sue Meta for having copied his social network, thanks also to the help of numerous former employees, as revealed by Semafor.
+And it is equally clear why Threads has arrived just now, a few weeks before the scheduled launch date: disappointment with how Elon Musk is managing his social network is growing, and the recent decision to limit visible tweets to 600 standard users has been much criticized.
 A temporary measure, to prevent artificial intelligence tools from training on Twitter, the company explained.
 Maybe, but in the meantime, amidst malfunctions, growing fake news, fake users posing as real because 8 dollars is enough to get a blue check, Twitter today is a very different place from that platform for freedom of expression that Musk promised when bought Twitter for $44 billion on October 27 of last year.
 Indeed, according to a recent research by the American association Glaad, of all the social networks, it is the one that least protects the rights and image of lgbtq+ people.
 Not surprising, given that Musk himself does not seem so interested in the subject.

 Not that Menlo Park is doing very well: apart from the long history of flops (the dating service, the marketplace, the electronic money Libra, the Portal devices), there is the great unknown of the Metaverse, which so far is only a colossal hole in the budget, to be remedied with tens of thousands of layoffs.
 But who knows, this time it won’t go better: Instagram has 2 billion active users, Twitter about a quarter, and so Zuckerberg could succeed where other social networks such as Hive, Bluesky and Mastodon have failed.
 Indeed, a fruitful collaboration could open up with Mastodon, since the two platforms are interoperable and based on a decentralized structure.